Equations for fields with additional fundamental physical constants: Lie algebras of generalized symmetries in quantum phase space

-Relations (\ref{standart}) are written in the system of units, where the speed of light $ c = 1$, $x_{i}$ are coordinate operators, $p_{i}$ are momentum operators and $I$ is identity operator, while $F_{ij}$ are generators of the Lorentz group; $i,j,k,l = 0,1,2,3$.
+The relations (\ref{standart}) are written in the system of units, where the speed of light $ c = 1$, $x_{i}$ are coordinate operators, $p_{i}$ are momentum operators and $I$ is identity operator, while $F_{ij}$ are generators of the Lorentz group; $i,j,k,l = 0,1,2,3$.

-One can define spacetime points in the Minkowski space in the language of Lie algebra representation theory as eigenvalues of operators $x_{i}$, realized in a certain representation of the algebra (\ref{standart}).
-For example, representation vectors in a $x-$representation are as follows $\psi_{\alpha\beta}(x)$, where $x=\{x_0,x_1,x_2,x_3\}$ are eigenvalues of coordinate operators $x_{i}$, $\alpha$, $\beta$ are discrete indexes, which are subjected by operators $S_{ij}=F_{ij}-x_{i}p_{j}+p_{i}x_{j}$.
-Operators $S_{ij}$ are spin operators in some finite-dimensional representation of the Lorentz group.
+We define spacetime points in the Minkowski space in the terms of Lie algebra representation theory as eigenvalues of operators $x_{i}$, realized in a certain representation of the algebra (\ref{standart}).
+For example, fields in a $x-$representation are given as follows $\psi^S_{\alpha}(x)$, where $x=\{x_0,x_1,x_2,x_3\}$ are eigenvalues of coordinate operators $x_{i}$, $\alpha$ are discrete indexes for some finite-dimensional representation of the spin operators $S_{ij}=F_{ij}-x_{i}p_{j}+p_{i}x_{j}$.

-Let us consider possible generalizations of the Lie algebra (\ref{standart}) under condition of the relativistic invariance of the theory.
-Thus, we suppose the fulfilment of the following conditions when we look for suitable infinitesimal groups $G$, or their algebras $g$ \cite{khru12,khru11}.